 Pretty little Cambridge, home to the world-leading university, is a charming place to wander around, with must-sees including King’s College Chapel and The Fitzwilliam Museum.
 Take a punt on the River Cam, which winds its way through the city and colleges, under bridges like the Bridge of Sighs and Mathematical Bridge, all the way to picture-perfect Grantchester, where you can pop in for a pint or pub lunch.

 Like this?
 Love Ely Cathedral: Out of Cambridge in nearby Ely lies one of the wonders of the medieval world – Ely Cathedral, which was founded in the 7th century.
-Known as the Ship of the Fens, because its 66-metre tower rises out of the flat fields like a huge ship, it is truly an astonishing sight.
+Known as the Ship of the Fens, because its 66-meter tower rises out of the flat fields like a huge ship, it is truly an astonishing sight.
 Its vast and lavish interiors are all the more surprising given that it’s located in such a small city.

 Probably the most-filmed region of England, the stone villages and towns of the Cotswolds are so pretty you can hardly believe they are real.
 From the strangely-named villages of Upper and Lower Slaughter, which tumble down a hill, to the lovely Bourton-on-the-Water, Burford and Chipping Campden, the region is so packed with chocolate-box cottages that even the most avid of Instagrammers will be spoilt for choice over what to snap next.

 Like this?
 Love Blenheim Palace and Highgrove: The best historic house to visit in the region is Blenheim Palace – the birthplace of Winston Churchill and home to the Duke of Marlborough.
-You can take a fascinating ‘upstairs’ and ‘downstairs’ tour of the magnificent house and its extensive grounds complete with massive maze.
+You can take a fascinating ‘upstairs’ and ‘downstairs’ tour of the magnificent house and its extensive grounds complete with a massive maze.
 And for more royal gardens, how about a tour of Highgrove Gardens, Prince Charles’ private residence, which opens to the public every summer.

 For all things Shakespeare, go to lovely Stratford-upon-Avon.
 You can see where all the stories began in the house where Shakespeare was born and grew up, as well as various other homes belonging to the family.
 One of the best is Mary Arden’s Farm, which brings to life a working Tudor farm.
 Stratford is a delightful market town and also home to the Royal Shakespeare Company, so you can catch world-class performances all year round.